xilenAtenea/LLM_explanation/README.md

 The images used in this project were obtained from [here](https://medium.com/@onkarmishra/using-langchain-for-question-answering-on-own-data-3af0a82789ed), which provides visual resources relevant to the content presented in the notebook.

 The initial code was based on this [link](https://medium.com/@Sanjjushri/rag-pdf-q-a-using-llama-2-in-8-steps-021a7dbe26e1).
 It is important to note that one of the key differences in this implementation is the incorporation of Llama3.
 A way was found to integrate it with the existing code, which improved the performance and functionality of the model.

-For more details on this integration, see my [implementation repository](https://github.com/xilenAtenea/LLM-for-Question-answering).

 ## <b> Let's Connect!!</b>